 2. Smart Ads Creator

-The Smart Ads Creator is easy to use, and it’s free of cost.
+The Smart Ads Creator is easy to use and free of cost.

 You need to enter the link to the landing page and indicate whether you need a display ad for leads and conversions, brand awareness, or e-commerce and sales.
-And with the click of a button, the website will begin gathering images and information from your page to build a display ad tailor-made for your needs.
+And with the click of a button, the website will begin gathering images or using stock photos and information from your page to build a display ad tailor-made for your needs.